HRW1/Fabric-defect-detection-based-on-3-D-feature/README.md

 ![](pic/1.jpg)

 fig 1: Different features of two types of defects.
 In order to get the volume feature of defects, we use clustering method.
+Then volumn filtering is proformed to seperate niose and defects.
+In order to achieve an efficient and adaptive defect clustering algorithm, a new clustering evaluation index (DEVI) is defined.